jakir-ruet/react-app-eslint-prettier/README.md

 npm ls eslint
 ```

-I it is not available the we Install
+If it is not available the we Install

 ```sh
 yarn add -D eslint